lmmx/wotd/AUDIT.md

 grep '\-\s\[x\]' ukp_manifest.md | cut -d\` -f2
 ```

+## 5. Through a proper Python parser, pipeably: trie walking from any STDIN

-So far, the `summarise_paths.py` script takes input over STDIN (shell pipes) and
+So far, the `summarise_paths.py` script takes input over STDIN (shell pipes) but then
+that was piped into a hardcoded file (a variable named `trie` stored in `path_trie.py`).
+`trie_walk.py` then read that file and printed out a nice readable masked version of the trie.

+Now I've got my trie walking algorithm working consistently, and all edge cases worked out,
-the script `trie_walk.py` takes input from a hardcoded file.
-I want to now be able to
-pipe anything into `trie_walk.py` and get its nicely presented masked trie output.
+I want to be able to pipe any checklist into `trie_walk.py` and get its nicely presented masked
+trie output, without going through the intermediate step of saving to a new file or overwriting
+`path_trie.py`.

 - To do this, I will add a single flag to `trie_walk.py`, the standard flag for reading
   input over a pipe which is `-`.
 This way I can pipe a subset of lines in the UKP checklist